ElectronSz/ExpressJs-Redis-Cache/README.md

 # Content Type

-You can use `expressjs-redis-cache` to cache HTML pages, CSS stylesheets, JSON objects, anything really.
+You can use `expressjs-redis-cache-v1` to cache HTML pages, CSS stylesheets, JSON objects, anything really.
 Content-types are saved along the cache body and are retrieved using `res._headers['content-type']`.
 If you want to overwrite that, you can pass a custom type.

 ```js
 app.get('/index.html',